Safecast/Tilemap/README.md

 ## Server Requirements

 There are no particular server requirements for hosting these files, and they may be served from any HTTP server.
+However, please see "Domain-Specific References" below.

+## Local Testing Environment

 When testing locally, you should use a local HTTP server, rather than file://.
 The reason being that almost all code and content is now loaded asynchronously and that requires HTTP.

-## Domain-Specific References:
+## Domain-Specific References

 1. index.html -- has a hardcoded meta origin tag.
 This is so things don't break when the QueryString gets long.
 2. safemap.js -- contains hardcoded absolute URL references to bitstore_min.js and png_zlib_worker_min.js.
 Necessary because bitstore.js uses inlined web workers, which require absolute URLs.
 You don't have to change these for testing, unless you're using a different version of bitstore.js than the server.

-## Tilemap: Future Todo
-1. Japanese language support
-2. Per-log metadata display for the bGeigie log viewer
-3. Hack-ish spatial query to find logs at a location (which the API does not support a spatial query for)
-4. Addition of content from Azby
-5. Addition of NNSA Washington DC data/follow-up

 ## Licensing